gwynethtan/IP-project/README.md

 With this app features, students are motivated to use this app for their own individual purposes.
 Students will develop their love and knowledge for 3D modelling.

 ## Design Process
-This website is for Immersive Media Ngee Ann polytechnic students.
+This website is for Immersive Media Ngee Ann polytechnic students, a course where students learn how to do 3D modelling.
 They want to achieve help regarding 3D modelling from other students, challenge their thinking in 3D modelling and want to redeem vouchers with no monetary costs.

 This app is the best way to achieve that as students can post 3d modelling, join competitions and redeem vouchers according to the points they have earned